lcayton/RandomBallCover-GPU/readme.txt

 followed by another make.

 * This software has been tested on the following graphics cards:
   NVIDIA GTX 285
   NVIDIA Tesla c2050.

 * This sotware has been tested under the following software setup:
   Ubuntu 9.10 (linux)
   gcc 4.4
   cuda 3.1

   Please share your experience getting it to work under Windows and Mac OSX!

+* If you are running this code on a GPU which is also driving your
+  display: A well-known issue with CUDA code in this situation is that a process within the operating system will automatically kill kernels that have been running for more than 5-10 seconds or so.
+  You can get around this in Linux by switching out of X-Windows (often CTRL-ALT-F1 does the trick) and running the code directly from the terminal.